gravitational/teleport/docs/README.md

 Teleport was designed in accordance with the following design principles:

 * **Off the shelf security**.
-Teleport does not re-implement any security primitieves and uses well-established, popular implementations of the encryption and network protocols.
+Teleport does not re-implement any security primitives and uses well-established, popular implementations of the encryption and network protocols.
 * **Open standards**.
 There is no security through obscurity.
 Teleport is fully compatible with existing and open standards.